EnzoDattignie/Projet_Systeme/README.md

 # Projet_Systeme
-This programm was realised for the Module HAI727I at the Faculty of Science of Montpellier University.
+This programm was developped for the HAI727I module at the Faculty of Science, University of Montpellier.

-To install this program you only need to clone the git in the repository of your choice and check if your installation of pythons have the following libraries installed : sys, os, re, matplotlib, datetime.
+To install this program, simply clone the Git repository into the directory of your choice and ensure that your Python installation includes the following libraries : sys, os, re, matplotlib, datetime.

+When running this programm for the first time, open the command prompt in the appropriate directory and execute the following command : chmod 555 ./projet.sh
+For subsequent executions, use the command :
+./project.sh filepath window
-The first time you execute the programm you need to open the cmd in the right repository and type "chmod 555 ./projet.sh" then for any execution you only need to type "./project.sh filepath window" with filepath being the path to the file you want to analyse and window being the precision you want to exploit your data in nanometers, it is initially set to 10 nm.
+Here, filepath represents the path to the file you wish to analyse and window specifies the precision (in nanometer) for data analysis.
+By default it is set to 10 nm.
-Here is an exemple of a typical command : "./project.sh Spectre_photoluminescence.txt 7".
+Here is an exemple of a typical command :
+./project.sh Spectre_photoluminescence.txt 7

-Our program was made to read an output file of a spectrometer with each wavelength and intensity separated by a space while each data being on a new line.
+Our program is designed to processe output files from spectrometers, where each line contains a wavelength and its corresponding intensity,separted by a space.

+Programm Structure
-This program is composed of 4 main files.
-A bash script 'projet.sh' gathering from the user the filepath, the window as well as the minimum and maximum wavelength to graph on.
+This program consists of 4 main files:
+1. projet.sh : A Bash script that collects inputs from user including the filepath, the window size and the wavelength range to plot.
-Three python scripts, 'function.py' containing useful functions for other scripts, 'intensite.py' reading the data from the file and storing each intensity to its own wavelength window named by its corresponding center, then passing it through the standard input (stdin) to the script 'recherche_plot.py' which prints the result and graphs it in the given range of wavelength.

-Choices :
+2. function.py : A Python scrpit containing useful functions (e.g., for finding minimum an maximum values) used by other scripts.
+3. intensite.py : Reads the data from the input file, assigns each intensity value to a corresponding wavelength window (centered on the sepecified precision).
+4. recherche.plot : Processes the data receives through stdin, generates the results, and plot the graph within the specified wavelength range.

+Design Choice
+- We created an additionnal script, fonction.py, to keep the project organized by storing each fonctions in a separate file.
-First we made the choice to realise the additionnal script function to have a cleaner project and store the common functions like minimum or maximum used by both scripts.
-We also chose the stdin to pipe a script to another to avoid the creation of an external txt file.
-This choice limited us because the input was not taken into account as the user wasn't asked to provide bounds in the python script anymore.
-Therefore, we used 'project.sh' to centralized the inputs.
-We also decided to normalize the graph so its maximum value is equal to one.
-This way we can easily compare multiple graphs even from different spectrometers knowing that intensity is rarely measured in SI units whith intensity units usually depending on experimental conditions.
+- Instead of generating an external text file, we opted to use the stdin to pipe data between scrpits.
+This decision simplifies danta handling but required centralising user inputs in the Bash script (projet.sh).
+- We normalized the graph so that its maximum value is equal to one, ensuring consistent visual representation.
+This approach allows us to easily compare multiple graphs, even from different spectrometers, as intensity is rarely measured in SI units and typically depends on experimental conditions.